 Types of Commodity Markets

 Typically, commodity trading occurs either in derivatives markets or spot markets.

 - Spot markets are also known as “cash markets” or “physical markets” where traders exchange physical commodities, and that too for immediate delivery.

 - Derivatives markets involve two types of commodity derivatives: futures and forwards; these derivatives contracts use the spot market as the underlying asset and give the owner control of the same at a point in the future for a price that is agreed upon in the present.
 When the contracts expire, the commodity or asset is delivered physically.

 Globally, the most-traded commodities include gold, silver, crude oil, Brent oil, natural gas, soybean, cotton, wheat, corn, and coffee.
 Here is some insight into a few of these commodities

-The high demand has even led to the eruption of geopolitical tensions all over the world.
-OPEC is a consortium of the nations that produce oil, and some of the top oil-producing countries are Saudi Arabia, USA and Russia.
+The high demand has even led to the eruption of geopolitical tensions worldwide.
+OPEC is a consortium of nations that produce oil, and some of the top oil-producing countries are Saudi Arabia, the USA and Russia.

 Gold has always been an anchor for most people.
 When we see the price value of the US dollar fall, we start buying more gold for security and when the price value of the dollar goes up, gold prices tend to fall; they share an inverse relationship.

-Soybean is also one of the top commodities, but is often impacted by factors like weather, demand for dollars and demand for biodiesel.
+Soybean is also one of the top commodities but is often impacted by factors like weather, demand for dollars and demand for biodiesel.